Some Automakers Say the Chip Shortage Is Causing the Delay of Certain Features

 Nissan says the chip shortage is not affecting the availability of advanced driver assistance features on vehicles so equipped.

 “Nissan is adjusting production schedules within our North American manufacturing operations in October due to semiconductor-related parts supply.
-We continue to work closely with our supplier partners to assess the impact of supply chain issues and minimize disruption for vehicle deliveries to our dealers and customers.”
+We continue to work closely with our supplier partners to assess the impact of supply-chain issues and minimize disruption for vehicle deliveries to our dealers and customers.”

 Stellantis North America

-“Customer satisfaction is our number one priority.
+“Customer satisfaction is our No. 1 priority.
 The global automotive industry faces an exceptional situation with the accumulation of the health crisis and a worldwide shortage of semiconductors.
 Our teams are mobilized to drive our manufacturing activity in this unstable context and we need to adapt accordingly.
 Despite our daily effort aiming at delivering to our customers in the best possible situation, and in order to help minimize the impact on vehicle availability, there might be adjustments in the specification of vehicles.”

 “Our overall vehicle production has been impacted by the chip shortage, but we have not reduced the availability of our advanced safety features, including the EyeSight driver assist system, on any of our models.”